untillpro/scm4j/scm4j-releaser/docs/data-structure-SCM4J_VCS_REPOS.md

    releaseBanchPrefix: B
    devBranch: branches/develop

-# All repos will have "rel/" as a release branch prefix by default, if not specified above
+# All repos will have `rel` as a `release` branch prefix by default, if not specified above
 - ~:
    releaseBanchPrefix: rel/